novakoolhub/Scripts/Libraries/LuAura/API.md

 Hello, this document will show you how to use the LuAura library.
-If you need any help please contact me on discord: *novakool* or join our discord server *https://discord.gg/gucEWABwKC*
+If you need any help please join our discord server *https://discord.gg/gucEWABwKC*

 # Window Class